cephalopodnod/fantasygame/README.md

 some battles will have special events or triggers that must be done to change the fight into its next stage

 leveling system:
-xp based leveling, combats earn xp each character template has base stats that get updated per level (not always the same stat every level) preset templates provide base skills and abilities but additional skills and abilities will be based on level unlocks and then players choices certain items will have level requirements attached
+xp based leveling: combat, events, discovery, learning new recipes, and special xp consumables. each character template has base stats that get updated per level (not always the same stat every level) preset templates provide base skills and abilities but additional skills and abilities will be based on level unlocks and then players choices certain items will have level requirements attached